Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Introduction

 which incorporates both the classical Chernoff information $C(\tau)$ and the fixed per-shot overhead $\tau_{\text{oh}}$.
-Score distributions are modeled with Gaussian noise kernels, subsequently deformed by $T_1$ relaxation events that produce asymmetric tails and assignment errors \cite{gambetta2008quantum}, consistent with experimental observations \cite{jeffrey2014fast, walter2017rapid}.
-Using a trajectory model with full cavity memory \cite{boutin2017resonator}, we show that $\tau_{\text{fid}}$ and the throughput-optimal time $\tau_{\text{rate}}$ are generically distinct — a separation that persists even in the long-coherence limit.
+Consistent with experimental observations \cite{jeffrey2014fast, walter2017rapid}, we model homodyne score distributions using Gaussian noise kernels, subsequently deformed by $T_1$ relaxation events that produce asymmetric tails and assignment errors \cite{gambetta2008quantum}.
+Using a trajectory model with full cavity memory \cite{boutin2017resonator}, we demonstrate a systematic separation between the fidelity-optimal integration time $\tau_{\text{fid}}$ and the throughput-optimal time $\tau_{\text{rate}}$, a separation that persists even in the long-coherence limit.

-Beyond numerical optimization, we derive asymptotic scaling laws showing that any nonzero hardware overhead shifts the throughput optimum toward longer integration times.
-We further introduce an experimentally accessible diagnostic by benchmarking classical Chernoff capture against the unit-efficiency Gaussian Chernoff limit \cite{audenaert2007discriminating, pirandola2008computable}.
-Together, these results provide a calibration procedure for high-duty-cycle superconducting processors, where the interplay between speed, noise, and nonlinearity in dispersive measurement \cite{sank2016measurement, Sunada2024} makes careful optimization of temporal resources necessary.
+Beyond numerical optimization, we derive asymptotic scaling laws showing that any nonzero hardware overhead shifts the throughput optimum toward longer integration times to amortize fixed temporal costs.
+We further introduce an experimentally accessible diagnostic by benchmarking classical Chernoff capture againstthe unit-efficiency Gaussian Chernoff benchmark \cite{audenaert2007discriminating, pirandola2008computable}.
+Jointly, these results define a calibration procedure for high-duty-cycle superconducting processors, where power-induced deviations from the dispersive regime \cite{sank2016measurement} require careful optimization of temporal resources.
+Recent efforts to engineer photon-noise-tolerant readout mechanisms further highlight the interplay between speed, noise, and nonlinearity in dispersive measurement \cite{Sunada2024}.